krtktwri/comp-astro-asp/README.md

 # Progress Report

 Sep 22 - Understanding how polarization undergoes parallel transport to be able to implement first and second order corrections for Schwarzschild geometries. <br>
 Aug 22 - Finished the pulse profiles integration.
-Need to make it more adept to parallelization for running on Ashoka's HPC.
+Need to translate to the code to CUDA for GPU parallelization on university's HPC.